 How do you scale your team and still keep these elements in place?

 Scaling teams is not easy and requires a lot of deep-thinking to do it effectively.
 I’ve seen Sales teams in the past scale fast but ultimately struggle.
 When we set out to expand the RollWorks sales teams, we knew we had to get three things right.

 The first was hiring and onboarding.
 We developed a rigorous recruiting process that involves thinking through everything from ideal candidate profiles to hiring manager training, to standardizing questions and formalizing review meetings.
 In addition to this, we built an onboarding program that every new hire goes through, which has received excellent feedback from recent hires.

 The second was investing in collaborative teams.
 When we decided to scale the RollWorks Sales team, we spent an equal amount of time thinking through how all of the functions that would enable us to be successful would be resourced.
 This allows new hires to immediately have the necessary support to succeed.

 The third was putting a sales process and pipeline management in place.
 As you scale, it gets harder to be close to every deal, so the structure you build really matters.
 We invested significantly in our pipeline management to develop a more predictable acquisition business, and we are iterating on our sales process.

 What are your must-have productivity tools?

-There are a handful that come to mind.
+There is a handful that comes to mind.
 Salesforce is our source of truth, and we built our reporting and insights off the data entered – so that’s critical for us.
 In addition, our teams are active users of Outreach, LinkedIn, ZoomInfo, and ShowPad.